 WHEN HAVING BREAST IMPLANTS PLACED, CAN I STILL GET PREGNANT AND BREASTFEED?

 Yes, absolutely.
 Transaxillary breast augmentation does not involve any cutting or incisions near the nerves or milk ducts in the breast, so the procedure does not affect the production or quality of breast milk.

 ARE THERE AGE QUALIFICATIONS FOR TRANS-AXILLARY BREAST AUGMENTATION?

 There are age qualifications for this procedure depending on the type of implants used to augment the breasts.
 The FDA requires that patients be at least 18 years of age for breast augmentation with saline implants and at least 22 years of age for breast augmentation with silicone implants.

-If you are a woman who lives in Fort Lauderdale or Broward County and are looking to enhance the size of your breasts, but are looking for an alternative to traditional breast augmentation, contact plastic surgeon Nathan Eberle, M.D., D.D.S., today for your complimentary consultation for trans-axillary breast augmentation at the Weston Center for Plastic Surgery.
+If you are a woman who lives in Fort Lauderdale or Broward County and are looking to enhance the size of your breasts but is looking for an alternative to traditional breast augmentation, contact double board-certified plastic surgeon Nathan Eberle, M.D., D.D.S., F.A.C.S.. today for your consultation for trans-axillary breast augmentation at the Weston Center for Plastic Surgery.